KVebere/FureverHome/README.md

    npm run dev
    ```

-9. Open the project in your browser using Laravel Herd.
+9. Open the project in your browser.